 Chateau Destieux History, Overview

 Destieux is an archaic, French term that can be loosely translated to “des yeux” or “eyes.”
 From the Destieux vines, wine lovers get a bird’s eye view of the Dordogne river all the way over to the neighboring appellation of Montagne St. Emilion.
 For a point in time, the wines were sold under the name of Destieux-Berger.

 The estate changed hands in 1971 when the vineyards were sold to the Dauriac family.
 The debut vintage of Chateau Destieux under Christopher Dauriac was produced in 1976.

 In 1999, the winemaking facilities of Chateau Destieux were greatly improved.
-To modernize their wine making, they added eight new, temperature controlled, 45 hectoliter wood vats which allowed for the wines to be vinified on a plot by plot basis.
+To modernize their winemaking, they added eight new, temperature-controlled, 45 hectoliter wood vats which allowed for the wines to be vinified on a plot by plot basis.
 Chateau Destieux is consulted by Michel Rolland.

 Chateau Destieux Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Destieux with Wine, Food and Pairing Tips
+Serving Chateau Destieux with Wine, and FoodPairing Tips

-Chateau Destieux is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Destieux is a perfect match with Asian dishes, hearty fish courses like tuna, salmon, mushrooms and pasta as well as cheese.
+Chateau Destieux is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Destieux is a perfect match with Asian dishes, hearty fish courses like tuna, salmon, mushrooms, and pasta as well as cheese.

 Aside from his 3 estates in Bordeaux, Christopher Dauriac also consults the Marianne Wine Estate, located in the Stellenbosch appellation in South Africa.